Don’t Fly to Bangkok: Easy, Affordable Bangkok Airport Alternatives

 Bangkok Suvarnabhumi International Airport (BKK)

-Bangkok Suvarnabhumi International Airport (BKK) is Thailand’s largest airport handling over 60 million passengers a year, and serves as the main airport hub for Thai Airways, Thai Smile, and Bangkok Airways.
+Bangkok Suvarnabhumi International Airport (BKK) is Thailand’s largest airport handling over 60 million passengers a year and serving as the main airport hub for Thai Airways, Thai Smile, and Bangkok Airways.

 BKK is big, busy, and bustling, and while that can mean great flight deals to and from Bangkok with more options and destinations, it usually also means long security and check-in wait times, crowded gates, and painfully long immigration lines.
 If you land at the wrong time of day, you can be backed up for hours.